UNC-Libraries/SCTS-Documentation/IDEA-Report-on-African-American-Family-History-Researchers.md

 Carmen White told us that it’s not the finding aid language so much as the collection materials that are the most offensive, and “it's not the actual words [in the original records] it's the disregard of people that really bothers me….it's really just the disregard and the way that they really view human beings as property that gets me more than like actual verbiage… it's just the attitudes that you know that show up and the assumptions that people were making back then, and just complete dehumanization and disregard is what I find to be really problematic.”

 Renate Yarborough Sanders, a regular researcher at Wilson Library, told us that she wasn’t focused on remediated finding aids as essential, but she had used one of our consciously edited finding aids and that she noticed the changes that centered enslaved people.
-She previously worked with an earlier version that highlighted the institution of slavery as something to study, but failed to recognize the humanity of enslaved people who were documented.
-We were thrilled to get the feedback that the remediation work is noticeable.
+She previously worked with an earlier version that highlighted the institution of slavery as something to study, but failed to recognize the humanity of enslaved people who were documented.[^8](#endnotes) We were thrilled to get the feedback that the remediation work is noticeable.

 > Comment: A sampling of language changes we are implementing in the finding aids: